Red Dead Redemption - Review

 Story (SPOILERS)

-Finally we come to the crux of my review and what I consider the tipping point for my overall opinion of Read Dead Redemption.
+Finally, we come to the crux of my review and what I consider the tipping point for my overall opinion of Red Dead Redemption.
 As I said, despite the overwhelming tedium, the gameplay has some quality mechanics that go hand-in-hand with the presentation to evoke an atmosphere you're not likely to find in any other Old West video game.
 But all that atmosphere is not much use if the story that is meant to motivate you through the world is no good.
 So... is the story good?

-Yes and no. The story is simple and actually quite brief if you break down to the actual important pivotal points in it.
+Yes and no. The story is simple and actually quite brief if you break it down to the actual important pivotal points in it.
 Despite being a 20+ hour storyline, the actual events that have any real impact on characters or their goals make up about a rather small amount of the total "story" missions in the game.
 The rest fall into the category of filler.

 sunset.png